c0c0n3/platos-cave/cloud-computing/iam/oidc/overview.md

 For starters:

+1. If you like my writing, try: [OAuth 2.0 Distilled][oauth2-distilled] (how's that for shameless self promotion?!)
-1. Watch [OAuth 2.0 and OpenID Connect (in plain English)][oidc-in-plain-en], slides [here][oidc-in-plain-en.slides]
+2. Watch [OAuth 2.0 and OpenID Connect (in plain English)][oidc-in-plain-en], slides [here][oidc-in-plain-en.slides]
-2. Same as above but in a slightly different sauce, if you'd rather read:
+3. Same as above but in a slightly different sauce, if you'd rather read:
    [What the Heck is OAuth?][wot-d-heck-is-oauth]---covers OpenID Connect too.
-3. This one article only covers OAuth 2 from a conceptual standpoint, but is quite nice with lots of diagrams:
+4. This one article only covers OAuth 2 from a conceptual standpoint, but is quite nice with lots of diagrams:
    [The Simplest Guide To OAuth 2.0][simplest-oauth2].
-4. Also there's a (official?) [getting-started guide][oauth2-simplified].
+5. Also there's a (official?) [getting-started guide][oauth2-simplified].

 Main course: